 Anyone who hires a plumber wants the job done properly.
 A general repairer could have a basic idea about plumbing, but a job might be more complicated than it appears.
 Also, handling the job correctly may require using specific tools that a general service professional might lack.

 In some unfortunate instances, a non-licensed plumber could take shortcuts that a journeyman or master plumber might not.
-The resultant shoddy work may yield a patch job that only serves as a temporary fix where the problem might reemerge in time.
+The shoddy work they perform will most likely only be a bandaid solution.
+In fact, you might end up dealing with the same problem twice.

 Someone attempting to fake their way through a plumbing job could also worsen the problem.
-Homeowners may get find themselves needing to call a legitimate plumber to fix the original problem and whatever damage the handy pro performed.
+It’s better to hire someone with the proper credentials to fix your problem the first time.

-Years of professional experience and on-the-job training instill a plumber with the knowledge, skills, and abilities to handle their duties.
+Years of experience are the hallmark of a licensed professional.
+These years instill a plumber with the knowledge, skills, and abilities to handle their duties.
 The claim is usually credible when a licensed and certified plumber highlights their many years of experience.
 After all, someone cannot become a master plumber without previously working as an apprentice and a journeyman.

 Safety counts when performing plumbing work, and plumbers risk injuring themselves and others if they botch specific jobs.
 Plumbers might use electrical equipment near leaks, and a mistake could cause a fire.
 Fires or explosions may result if the worker does not safely handle a job near flammable gas.
 Lack of knowledge and experience might increase the risks of such incidents.

 Dragging out a job could waste a busy homeowner’s time.
-Everyone in the house may feel inconvenienced until the job completes.
+Everyone in the house may feel inconvenienced until the job is over.
 So, the clients would likely prefer someone capable of swiftly and safely completing the work.

 A licensed and certified professional is likely to carry insurance that addresses liability.
-An unlicensed plumber may lack such insurance or be ineligible for it.
+An unlicensed plumber may lack such insurance or not be eligible for it.
 If the worker causes damage to the property or injures someone while performing their task, liability insurance might cover the losses.
-When the worker does not have liability insurance, the injured party would have to sue to recover their losses.
-In some cases, the negligent party lacks the funds to pay any judgment, so the injured party would not collect anything.